terraware/terraware-server/KEYCLOAK.md

    10. Click the "Credentials" tab.
    11. Copy the value of the "client secret" field; you'll be using it later.

-### Keycloak environment variables
+### Terraware-server environment variables

-You'll need to run Keycloak to authenticate to the server, and the server needs to know how to communicate with Keycloak, which requires setting four environment variables.
+You'll need to run Keycloak to authenticate to terraware-server, and terraware-server needs to know how to communicate with Keycloak, which requires setting four environment variables.
 If you work at Terraformation then ask a fellow developer for the values of these environment variables (likely in the Terraformation 1Password Eng Infra Vault).

 | Variable | Description
 | --- | ---